ResearchComputing/Documentation/The-SBATCH-Command.md

 # SBATCH

 This command is used to submit batch jobs to the queue.
 Batch jobs are those that run on the compute nodes in the background.
 An analogous command is the [sinteractive](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Interactive-Jobs) command, except that this allows you to run a job on the compute nodes while interacting directly.
+Many of the flags used in the `sbatch` command can be used in `sinteractive`.

 The `sbatch` command is most powerful when using appropriate flags to specify exactly how you would like your job to run.
 The first, less common way is to add the flags in the terminal window after sbatch: